thibaultvanc/facturation-regie/README.md

 ## Usage

+1-edit config

 To use this package you Need
 - User model
 - Project Model
 - pointables Models (Task & Meeting)